movableink/ember-cli-deploy-github-deployment-status/README.md

 ### ref (required)

 The commit-ish ref that is being deployed.
 This can be a `branch`, `tag` or `SHA`.
 See the [GitHub docs][3] for more info.

 ### token

 An access token that has access to read and modify deplyoment statuses.
 This is only needed if the repo is "private".
-The access token must have either the `repo` or `repo_dpeloyment` scopes enabled.
+The access token must have either the `repo` or `repo_deployment` scopes enabled.

 _Default:_ `null`

 ### deploymentId

 The ID of a github deployment that has been created outside of ember-cli-deploy.
 You might use this if you have some other system that has created the the deployment and kicked off ember-cli-deploy and you merely want this plugin to update the deployment status.

 If this property does not exist, this plugin will create the deployment as well.